BlaqSmyth/DevOps-Projects-/README.md

 # DevOps-Projects-
-This repository consist of a collection of DevOps projects implemented using severe devOps tools.
+This repository consist of 30 DevOps projects implemented using severe devOps tools.